Updated November 2023

 Doctors and nurses

 The UAE has granted doctors and nurses long-term residency in recognition of their efforts during the COVID-19 pandemic.
-Medical staff, including nurses, are now eligible for the Golden Visa.
-Seven centres have been established for visa applications.
+Medical staff, including nurses, are now eligible for the Golden visa.
+Seven centers have been established for visa applications.

 To apply under this category, executive directors must meet the following requirements: have at least a bachelor’s degree accredited by the Ministry of Education, provide a letter demonstrating 5 years of experience in the same position, present a salary certificate indicating a minimum of AED 50,000, and possess a valid work contract.